maptime-ams/animated-borders-d3js/README.md

 ![](tutorial/3/screenshot.png)

-## Step 4: Scale & position map in browsers's center
+## Step 4: Scale & position map in browser's center

 After this step, your map should look like this: